ciren/cilib/docs/basics/entity.md

 A we discussed before, the state of an `Entity` can be anything.
 The result of this that there aren't any predefined functions to extract the state information from the `Entity`.
-But!
 We just learnt about `Optics` in the last chapter.
 Luckily CILib does have predefined `Optics` for where `S` is of type `Mem`.
 However, if were to choose your own custom type for the state parameter, you can (and it's recommend) define your own `Optics` for the type.